Some feel-good moments as rugby league returns in Australia

 The losing captain thanked the winning team’s players for their personal sacrifices leading into the match.
-A charter flight pilot received a big round of applause when its plane beat incoming fog to touch down after midnight following another game.
+A charter flight pilot received a big round of applause when his plane beat incoming fog to touch down after midnight following another game.

 There were as many feel-good stories off the field as there were on when the National Rugby League restarted its season on the weekend with empty stadiums and using only six venues in order to cut down on travel and better manage coronavirus threats that had shut down the league since March 23.